hpssjellis/tedx-feb-2026-educational-duality/README.md

 When students struggle in Grade 10, we blame the Grade 10 Math and English teachers!
 But the gap was built over years.
 Implement a school-wide grade 10 skills audit, early and late in the year.
 Not subject-based.
 Skills-based.
 Estimation.
 Reading under pressure.
 Reasoning.
 Sustained problem-solving.

 Every teacher owns a piece of the human pilot:

 Elementary: The Foundation.
 Hard-wiring the basics.
 If you can’t do the mental math or read the sentence fluently, you have no "spare" brain power to question the AI.

 Middle School: The "Gut" Feeling.
 Developing the internal alarm that goes off when an answer just looks wrong.
 It’s teaching kids to trust their instincts over the screen.

 Math: Reality Checks.
 Using quick estimation to catch the machine’s mistakes.
 It’s about being "close enough" in your head to know the AI is way off.

 English: Reading the Room.
 Finding the hidden meaning.
 AI can generate text, but it can’t understand intent, tone, or the "vibe" of a human conversation.

 Science: Real-World Testing.
 If the AI’s logic doesn’t work in a physical experiment, the AI is wrong.
 Science is the bridge between the screen and the dirt.

 Social Studies: Checking the Source.
 Asking "Who told you this and what do they want?"
 It’s about spotting bias before it becomes "truth."

 Electives: Hands-on Mastery.
-Skills that require a body—cooking, building, playing an instrument.
+Skills that require a body, such as cooking, building, playing an instrument.
 You can't "prompt" your way to physical excellence.

 No blame.
 Shared ownership.
 If we want students who can audit AI, we must measure and train that ability honestly.

 <img src="./public/a15-admin.png" alt="a15-admin.png" height="500">